Trail difficulty rating system: Australia

 Mountain hiking usually has a difficult rating due to the physical challenges encountered.

-Australia's trail rating system (AWTGS) evaluates a path's difficulty level based on various criteria, such as: experience needed, steps, slopes, path quality and signage.
+The Australian Walking Track Grading System evaluates a path's difficulty level based on various criteria, such as: experience needed, steps, slopes, path quality and signage.
 The system features five grades, which are usually displayed at national parks or state parks: (Note: Australian urban parks generally do not have a grading system for the walking paths therein.
 Regional parks tend to have their own grading scheme designated by the local council.)